Conference testimonials← Previous Next →

 The score has become so important that we use it to make lists.
 And when these lists get published, people that don’t make it, often feel ignored and shocked.
 The score matters for many of us, as I could see when a Belgian magazine published such a list last week, leading to much controversy.

-Influence goes beyond social networks
+Social influence goes beyond social networks

 As I explained in a few posts on my blog, I’m not a big fan of scores, if they are not understood and looked upon in an abstract manner.
 They make us look at the concept of influence incorrectly.
 In the end and from a business viewpoint, an influencer is someone who is relevant for what we want to achieve and who acts as a consequence of how relevant we are for him or her.

-Influence goes beyond social networks.
+Social influence goes beyond social networks.
 The connected consumer uses multiple channels and as we all know, the holy grail of influencer marketing, word-of-mouth, still has a very strong offline dimension.

 Nonetheless the scores do exist.
 It’s important that businesses learn how to ‘read them’ the right way as Brian Solis explained in a blog.
 Who are the people behind the scores?
 How do they behave?
 What are their interest spheres or as Brian Solis calls it, their interest graphs (see below)?
 How active are they where it matters most?
 What do THEY want?
 What do your audiences want and what do their audiences want?

 These questions matter.
 We can learn something from good email marketers here: a subscriber to an email newsletter is not an email address.
 It’s a channel-agnostic human being of flesh and blood with a rich and often complex behavior and personality.